 Curing Add-on-itis With DVC Resale

-Despite increased awareness, no one has yet discovered a way to break the DVC add-on frenzy.
-However, there are some useful tools to help feed your hunger for DVC points.
-Sign up for Fidelity’s priority mail list, to receive the latest Disney Vacation Club listings of your choice before they are made available to the general public.
-This is the best way to snatch up the point package and Use Year that you have been searching for.
+There are some useful tools to help you search for more DVC points.
+Create an account on our website to receive the latest Disney Vacation Club listings of your choice as soon as we post them.
+Browse resort listings for the Grand Floridian, Boulder Ridge Villas at Wilderness Lodge, Kidani Village, and more!
+This is the best way to snatch up the point package, Home Resort, and Use Year that you have been searching for at a great cost.

-You can also call us at 1-800-410-8326 to get in touch with a Licensed Real Estate agent.
-We have over 20 years of experience in timeshare resales, and have been the Recommended Resale Broker for Disney Vacation Club for over 15 years.
+Call us at 1-800-410-8326 to get in touch with a Licensed Real Estate agent.
+We have over 20 years of experience in timeshare resales and have been the Recommended Resale Broker for Disney Vacation Club for over 15 years.
 Our team can show you how DVC points work and walk you through buying them.